mattduffield/mongodon/README.md

 Also, notice that the `.env` file contains a `VERSION` variable.
 This is used with the default route so that you can verify that you are on the corresponding version you deployed latest.
 It is just a nice feature to make sure that your deployments are working.

+If you want to list all databases that you can connect to, you need to upda the following file: `databases.json`

 ## Run
 In order to run your sever locally, you can execute the following command:

 `node server.js`

 or